top of page

 S21 = V(port2)/V(port1) Equation 1

 But what are we specifically measuring when we obtain S21 readings?
 For the configuration of Figure 1, S21 will be the mismatch loss, loss through the load and the loss through the transformer as shown in figure 2.
+Notice that |S21|^2 is used since we are measuring power rather than voltage.

 The load resistor is designated ZL because it can not be assumed to be an ideal resistor.
 This assumption has been made by others but will lead to erroneous calculations at higher frequencies.
 I found that assuming an ideal resistor can give transformer efficiencies of greater than 100% at various frequencies.
 The load resistor must be characterized by itself over the measurement range using a series through measurement.
 The corresponding load loss is given by equation 2.